Skip to content

 SUBSYSTEM=="usb", ATTR{idVendor}=="09fb", ATTR{idProduct}=="6810", MODE="0666"

-I did not have to reboot during this process, I only replugged the JTAG programmer and restarted Quartus Prime.
+I did not have to reboot during this process.
+I only replugged the JTAG programmer and restarted Quartus Prime.

-Synthesizing and deploying the design
+Synthesizing and Deploying